 - Alcohol Confirmed Injuries: 178, with a three year average of 180

 - Drug Confirmed Crashes: 9, with a three year average of 11

 - Drug Confirmed Fatalities: 7, with a three year average of 8

 - Drug Confirmed Injuries: 10, with a three year average of 11

 Types of car accidents in Miami

 Distracted driving conduct has become one of the leading underlying causes of serious or fatal car accidents.
-The Miami Herald reports that Florida’s distracted drivers rank as the second worst in America, coming in at 49 out of 50 states, and at 39 in overall driver safety.
+The Miami Herald reports that South Florida’s distracted drivers rank as the second worst in America, coming in at 49 out of 50 states, and at 39 in overall driver safety.
 With Miami-Dade and Broward counties topping the list of the most dangerous counties in which to operate a vehicle in Florida, the causes of a large majority of the dangerous or deadly collisions include: